 At the same time we learn terrible things about people- public officials- people who we have admired and they go down in our esteem and their name is tainted and there is reappraisal of what they actually achieved.
 Well we finally admit our attitude toward people, esp. renowned public officials was naive anyway.
 They are simply ambiguous characters who are formed by many different pressures, some of which are known to the public.

 I think it works something like this: the people are gratified that other people are willing to take on the role of public servant.
 They realize that these public servants are drawn to power so that they have to keep an eye on them.
 The public servant, on the other hand, sees his "sacrifice" as an opportunity to enrich himself.
 The public realm then becomes a stepping stone to bigger and better things and that his future depends on how he responds to the various pressures he will come under.

-For the citizen the number one question is the reality of problems and their need to be solved.
+For the citizen the number one question is the reality of problems and the need to solve them.
 The citizen must discover problems, publicize them, use all methods to ascertain the solution and keep on it.
 That is the job of citizen.

 So he must simply list the problems that appear on the scene.
 He lists these problems and then he investigates to see if the problem is represented in the government anywhere.
 What agency, what public officials, what experts are working on the problem?

 What are the proposed solutions?
-What are the authentic obstacles to their solution?
+What are the authentic obstacles to the solution?